 In the wake of austerity, there appears to be a resurgence of a social work movement to address the increasing inequities being forced upon vulnerable populations.
-Social Workers around the global are revisiting and taking notes from generations passed in how they responded in the onset of the civil rights movement.
+Social Workers around the globe are revisiting and taking notes from generations passed in how they responded to the onset of the civil rights movement.

 Recently, I interviewed Dan Morton who is on the steering committee for the Social Work Action Network (SWAN) in London, United Kingdom.
 We discussed how austerity policies by global governments are causing social workers to become more involved in politics.
 Here is our discussion:

 SWH: What is SWAN, and What types of issues do SWAN focus on?

 DAN: The Social Work Action Network (SWAN) is a radical campaigning social work organisation which was formed in the UK in 2004, and it sees itself in the tradition of 60’s/70’s radical social work movement and the magazine ‘Case Con’.

 What makes SWAN different from those days, is that we are a partnership of practitioners, service users, educators and students.
 While SWAN still has a large membership in the UK and rotates its national conferences here, it has a strong international focus – there are SWAN groups or similar organisations elsewhere in Europe, America, Asia and Australia.